learning-software-engineering/learning-software-engineering.github.io/Topics/User_Experience/Fuzzy_Search.md

 - [6: Low Physical Effort](https://universaldesign.ie/what-is-universal-design/the-7-principles/#p6)
   - For users that may be hazy on what they are searching for, an exact-match algorithm will likely require multiple, repetitive searches from them to find their target result.
 This can not only lead to fatigue while using the application, but also exacerbate accessibility issues for users who cannot input text as comfortably.

-Given that the majority of applications have some use case for a search bar, **being able to implement a user-friendly search experience can be helpful in any software development project**.
-The core idea behind fuzzy search - approximate string matching - is also highly useful in designing many other tools a developer may be interested in, like autocorrect or data processors.
+Given that the majority of applications have some use case for a search bar, **being able to implement a user-friendly search experience is essential in many software development projects**.
+Careful consideration should be given to any search tool you implement regardless of whether you choose fuzzy search or a more sophisticated algorithm.
+Moreover, the core idea behind fuzzy search - approximate string matching - is highly useful in designing many non-search tools a developer may be interested in, like autocorrect or data processors.

 ## Implementation: Levenshtein distance
 In this section, we discuss the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) and how to use it in implementing fuzzy search.